The

 (=Do you know the story?/ Can we discuss it?)

-Yes, I have been to London. (=I can give you useful information about London.)
+been to London. (=I can give you useful information about London.)

 All our children have had measles.

-(=They know now what it is like/ They are now immune to it.)
+(=They know now what it is like/ They are now

 I’ve never known her to be so angry.

-(=She showed her anger in the past, but now she’s very angry.
-What could be the reason for
+(=She showed her anger in the past, but now she’s

-such anger?
+such anger?)

 I’ve already met your sister.